minimo-io/betizen-ssg/README.md

 ### v2

+- Bonus at the bonus page should be of our top/paid partners only.
 - Content: National Casino is setup as an Argentinian casino but it works great for Brazil (it seems)
 - Blog articles have their date in english.
 Eg. June 14, 2018
 - Create one landing page as the end of funnel to complement adboxes, where the bell and bonus page will be.
 Maybe in the same url.